The first comprehensive snapshot of community investing in the U.S. points to increased diversity for start-up funding

 Building the Movement

 The early data is encouraging, but many challenges remain.
-How to raise awareness and educate investors and entrepreneurs about these new funding tools?
+How do we raise awareness and educate investors and entrepreneurs about these new funding tools?
 How soon can we go from 500 offerings a year to 5,000?
-How to get community capital to benefit underserved communities?
+How can community capital better benefit underserved communities?
 What role can foundations, local governments and anchor institutions play?

 Interested in hearing more?
-Investibule is sharing more insights and data with impact investors, foundations, and community change agents.
+Investibule has more insights and data to share with impact investors, foundations, and community change agents.

 Investibule is a Public Benefit Corporation created to increase the flow of capital to diverse entrepreneurs and help build community wealth.
 It was founded by two pioneers in the community capital field: Amy Cortese (journalist, Locavesting) and Arno Hesse (Credibles and Slow Money). [contact]